ivanalejandro0/when-are-you/README.md

 There are release builds that are not signed on purpose, I didn't want to spend time/money there.

+## Get the app

+Get your build from the <a href="https://github.com/ivanalejandro0/when-are-you/releases">releases page</a>.

 ## About the app

 ### How does it look like?